vchevakula/basics/README.md

-# basics
+# Basics
-basics of git
+Trying to learn git

+This git will be populated with lots of testscripts